-Insert the new subclause for GASANQP [CID 3041]Configuration Sequence Number element:
+Insert the new subclause for GASCAG Number element:

-ANQP Configuration Sequence Number element
+CAG Number Element

-ANQP Configuration Sequence Number element provides the current version number of the ANQP configuration set which indicates a change in the ANQP configuration set.
-The ANQP Configuration Sequence Number element may be included in Beacon or Probe Response frame to reduce ANQP exchanges when dot11InterworkingServiceActivated is true and dot11FILSActivated is true.
-[CID 1263
+The CAG number element provides the current version of the CAG.
+[CID 2994, 2298, 3289] The CAG number element is used by a STA to determine if a change in the CAG occurred from the last visit of the STA to a particular AP.
+The CAG Number element may be included as an optional information element (IE) in the Beacon or Probe Response frame to reduce ANQP exchanges when dot11InterworkingServiceActivated is true and dot11FILSActivated is true.
+[CID 2995]